boomlich/boomlich.github.io/_posts/2022-07-11-personal-website.md

 ### Building an resume with json

-Another perk of using jekyll, is that is handels json files with ease.
-Through its liquid templating language I was able to easely turn data into a complete resume.
+Another perk of using `jekyll`, is that is handels `json` files with ease.
+Through its `liquid templating language` I was able to easely turn data into a complete resume.

 Here is an example of one of the json for one an entry in my resume: